ret2c/pcileech-rt5392/README.md

 ## PCILeech Firmware Tree 🌲
 List of files that have been changed from the original [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) repository.
 - /ip/ Folder
-  - [pcileech_cfgspace.coe](https://github.com/ret2c/pcileech-rt5392/blob/main/ip/pcileech_cfgspace.coe): Coefficient file that contains the shadow configuration for the firmware, allows you to present the card as a legal device
+  - [pcileech_cfgspace.coe](https://github.com/ret2c/pcileech-rt5392/blob/main/ip/pcileech_cfgspace.coe): Coefficient file that contains the configuration space for the firmware, allows you to mask the core to implement shadow space
   - [pcileech_cfgspace_writemask.coe](https://github.com/ret2c/pcileech-rt5392/blob/main/ip/pcileech_cfgspace_writemask.coe): Coefficient file that contains the writemask for the firmware, setting a permission map for which bits can be modified in the configuration space
 - /pcie_7x/ Folder
   - [pcie_7x_0_core_top.v](https://github.com/ret2c/pcileech-rt5392/blob/main/pcie_7x/pcie_7x_0_core_top.v): Core file for defines the implementation for the PCIe endpoint interface.
 Includes core configuration, support for the device's capabilities (such as MSI(-x), AER, PM, DSN, etc.), clock management, and more.
 Since this firmware was already built from a .tcl, you can't recustomize the IP block through Vivado, you have to manually edit this file